thurn/violet/notes/monsters.md

 - Like a small elf.
 Green skin, webbed fingers and toes, pointed ears, wide silver eyes.
 Dwell in ponds, suspicious of intruders.
 Slim, comely, dark green air.
 Loincloths.
 Charm person for combat.
 - Resembles a small elf, longer ears, gossamer wings.
 Pranksters, lead travellers astray.
 Cap, shoes with curled toes.
 Attack evil creatures ferociously.
 Invisibility, special arrows which cause memory loss or sleep.
 - Nasty-looking creature, cross between a bat and a mosquito.
 Membranous bat wings, short, hurry body, eight jointed legs, endin shapr pincers, needlelike proboscis.
 Batlike, feeds on blood of living beings.
 Multiple is a formidable threat.
 Attacsk by landing on victim, finding nulerable spot, plunging proboscis into flesh.
 Attach to opopnent, hard to shake off.
 Can drain blood.
+- Scaly biped, about as tall as a 5 storey building.
+Carries like a bird of prey, leaning well forward to awlk, using powerful tail for balance.
+Two horns, thick, reflective carapace on back.
+Only one exists.
+Sleeps a lot.
+Engine of destruction, rampages, eating everying in path.
+Attacks with claws, teeth, horns, tail.
+Frightful presence.
+Swallow enemies whole.
+Armorlike carapace, reflects spells.
+Regeneration, cannot be affeected by death magic.
+Can only be killed by knocking it out and using a wish or miracle to keep it down.
+Body parts regrow.
+- Looks like a mound of vegetation supported by vines and branches.
+Huge opening willed with teeth of thorns.
+Mutated plant.
+Can grow and regrow its vegetable body rapidly.
+Leaves and vines appear rapidly.
+Eats meat.
+Grabs enemies.
+Swallows enemies, interior paralyzes them and is acidic.
+Can climb out with a grapple check.
+Regenerates.
+- Creature with a sinuous body, segmented like an earthworm.
+Whole body glows with orange-white heat.
+Wormlike, body melts rock.
+Burrows through earth.
+Spring at foe by bursting out of earth of curling up and launching itself.
+Touching it deals heat damage, slame attack burns and starts stuff on fire.
+- Tall being like an animated tree.
+Thick skin, barklike texture.
+Gnarled arms liek branches, legs like the split trunk of a tree.
+Eyes and head, above that are dozens of small branches with great leaves.
+Peaceful by nature, hate fire.
+Watch foes carefully before attacking.
+Charge from cover.
+Animate trees to assist.
+Good at destroying objects.
+- Roughly human-sized.
+Lower half ends in finned legs, torso, head, and arms are human.
+Sea dwellers.
+Avoid combat, defend homes.
+Summon animal allies.
+- Reptillian creature, somewhat humanoid.
+Shorter than a human.
+Spindly, muscular arms, walks erect on squat legs.
+Long, slender tail.
+Head is lizardlike.
+Crowned with a frill, extends from forehead to base of neck.
+Eyes are black and beady.
+Revolting lizard creatures.
+Evil.
+Not that intelligent.
+Half are armed with claws and teeth, rest carry javelins and clubs.
+Launch volleys of javelins.
+Stench, creatures must save or be sickened.
+- Big, bipedal creature, one and half times as tall as a human.
+Long, ungainly arms and legs.
+End in great three-toed feet.
+Wide, powerful hands, sharpened claws.
+Hide is rubbery, hair is thick and ropy.
+Seems to write with its own energy.
+Horrid carnivores.
+Know no fear, attack when hungry.
+Uneven gait.
+Arms dangle, drag on ground.
+Launch into combat without hesitation.
+Rend with claws.
+Regenerate.
+Only hurt by fire or acid.
+- Hulking, powerfully built creature, cross between a giant ape and a beetle.
+Low, rounded head dominated by massive mandibles, rows of triangular teeth.
+Two big compound eyes, two smaller eyes.
+Armor plates of chitin cover almost entire body, scattered feelers resembling sparse hair.
+Curshing blows, mandibles bite through armor.
+Confusing gaze.
+- Hideous human head suspended from leathery wings.
+In place of hair, has writhing tentacles.
+Eyes burn with menacing green flame.
+Haunt graveyards and ruins.
+Shriek paralyzes enemies with fear.
+Kiss target starts turning them into one of them.
+Poison bite.
+- Nothing but a faintly glowing sphere of light.
+Evil, feeds on emotions panic, horror, and death, many colors.
+Avoid combat, bewilder adventurers.
+Immune to most spells, small electrical shocks, can become naturally invisible.
+- Looks like a white wolf, icy blue eyes.
+Stands as tall as a horse.
+Breath smokes with cold.
+Intelligent, rarely give up the chase.
+Typically hunt in packs.
+Trip enemies with bite.
+- Looks like a dark-colored wolf with malevolent intelligence.
+Sinister, associate with evil creatures.
+Stalk and kill young, sick, weak animals.
+Pairs work together.
+Trip with bite attack.
+- Two-legged lizard, bigger than an ogre.
+Long tail, tipped with a thick knot of cartilage, stringer protrudes.
+Leathery bat wings, huge jaws, long, sharp teeth.
+15 feet long, wingspan is 20 feet.
+Stupid but aggressive.
+Attak anything, dives from the air.
+Slash with talons.
+Grab enemies.
+Poison.
+- Quasi-reptilian creature.
+Four arms, bright red scales, dark penetrating eyes.
+Not quite as tall as a human.
+Malevolent, brutal.
+Love cruelty.
+Lie in wait on ethereal plane then attack.
+Lay eggs inside a paralyzed creature.
+Grab.
+Paralyzing bite.
+- Bizzare creatue, wide body, pebbly, stonelike material.
+Large, powerful mouth.
+Three long arms.
+Sharp talons.
+Symmetrical.
+Stone-lidded eyes between arms that see in all directions.
+Three thick, short legs at base.
+Can't eat meat, don't attack unless to defend.
+Eat precious metals and gems, might attack for those, can smell them.
+All-around vision ability.
+Glide through stone, dirt, or earth like a fish through water.
+- Like an oversized greyhound.
+Dull black fur.
+Eyes glow cherry red.
+Fearsome flying hound, glides low over the countryside at night.
+Seeks likely prey.
+Hunt at night.
+Fear sun.
+Baying howl produces panic.
+Hitting with bite can trip.
+Can fly.
+- Resembles an eyeless, yellow-green flying reptile.
+Fleshy wings.
+Long tail.
+Large fin on back.
+Single honrlike protrusion.
+Crafty, devious.
+20 feet long.
+Attack from the air, strafe the ground with sonic attacks.
+Sonic lance deals sonic damage.
+Fire at ground to cause an explosion.
+Blightsight.
+- Looks like a slim-hipped, lithe human with sharp features, unblinking eyes.
+Forked tongue, pointed teeth, scaly patches on neck.
+Appear human at first glance, subtle snakelike features.
+Plan elaborate traps, geniuses.
+Prefer ranged attacks.
+Can change forms to a snake.Disguise as humans, attack with spells and scimitars.
+- Body of a human, head of a snake.
+Long fangs, forked tongue.
+Skin covered in gleaming scales.
+Have e.g. a cobra hood.
+Poison enemies, produce acid, cast spells, camoflage themselves.
+- Looks like a big serpent.
+Eyes betray a baleful intelligence.
+Two burly humanoid arms.
+Masterminds of their society, urge others into battle from the rear.
+Watch the battle carefully to identify most dangerous foes and abilities, neutralize with their extensive spells.
+Create an intense fear of snakes in target.
+Constrict enemies.
+Grab enemies.
+Poison enemies.
+Acid.
+Camoflage.